 Can I make extra contributions to increase my benefits?

-Members can increase their benefits by making additional voluntary contributions (AVCs).
+Members can increase their benefits by making additional voluntary contributions (A V Cs).
 Additionally, you may pay contributions into a personal pension plan or a stakeholder pension scheme.
 These options are explained in more detail in the Increasing your benefits section.

 Is there a limit to how much I can contribute?

-There is no limit on the amount of contributions you can pay (although There is a limit on the amount you can pay into the Scheme’s AVC arrangement – See the Increasing your benefits section).
+There is no limit on the amount of contributions you can pay.
+There is a limit on the amount you can pay into the Scheme’s A V C arrangement.
+See the Increasing your benefits section.
 However, tax relief will only be given on contributions up to 100% of your UK taxable earnings (or, if greater, £3,600 to a ‘tax relief at source’ arrangement, such as a personal pension or stakeholder pension scheme).

 There are also HM Revenue and Customs controls known as the lifetime allowance and the annual allowance on all the pension savings you can have before you become subject to a tax charge.
 Most scheme members’ pension savings will be less than these allowances.

-Can I transfer pension rights into my current LGPS Fund from a previous pension scheme?
+Can I transfer pension rights into the L G P S?

-The rules of the Scheme do not permit you to transfer pension rights into the LGPS from another pension scheme or, indeed, from another LGPS administering authority.
+The rules of the Scheme do not permit you to transfer pension rights into the L G P S from another pension scheme or, indeed, from another L G P S administering authority.

-Points to note
+Points to note on contributions

-If you have a deferred benefit from a previous period of councillor membership in the same LGPS administering authority you may opt to aggregate the earlier councillor membership with the current period of councillor membership but only if you opt to do so within 12 months of re-joining the Scheme or such longer period as your council allows.
+If you have a deferred benefit from a previous period of councillor membership in the same L G P S administering authority, you may opt to join the earlier councillor membership with the current period of councillor membership.
+You must opt to do this within 12 months of re-joining the Scheme, or such longer period as your council allows.
 This is a council discretion; you can ask your council what their policy is on this.

 Pension rights built up as an employee in England or Wales cannot be joined with rights built up a councillor or mayor in England or Wales and vice versa.